-Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is a comprehensive and preventive health care benefit for Health First Colorado (Colorado's Medicaid program) members ages 20 and younger, including administrative case management for pregnant adults.
+Early and Periodic Screening, Diagnostic and Treatment (EPSDT) is a comprehensive and preventive health care benefit for Health First Colorado members ages 20 and younger, including administrative case management for pregnant adults.
 The EPSDT benefit ensures children and youth receive medically appropriate preventive physical, developmental, dental, mental health, substance use, and specialty services.
 Services may even be covered if it's not a Health First Colorado benefit or has service limits.
-Services covered under Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) services include:
+Services covered under Early and Periodic Screening, Diagnostic, and Treatment (EPSDT) include: